Guns and tourists: Aboard the unlikely India-Pakistan 'friendship bus'

 Passengers then pass through near-identical Pakistani immigration checks.

-On board, spirits are high as the bus begins its last lap to the centre of Lahore, about 20 km (12 miles) away.
+On board, spirits are high as the bus begins its last lap to the center of Lahore, about 20 km (12 miles) away.

 “We have been visiting for the last 40 years and this time there were no problems for me as a normal visitor,” Mohammed said, of his visit to Delhi when tensions were at their peak.
 “I didn’t feel any anger against Pakistanis.
 Nothing.”